 Penalties for failing to lodge the RORC

 Failing to lodge the RORC to ACRA will imply that the respective entity is guilty of an offence.
-If found liable upon conviction, will be issued a fine not exceeding $5,000.
+If found liable upon conviction, a fine not exceeding $5,000 will be issued.

 Other key facts about the RORC